ajpirzada/LinearRationalExpectationsModel/README.md

   - You uploaded the toolkit file with a different name than **{REmodelToolkit.py**.
   - You did not upload the toolkit file in the Colab Notebooks folder in My Drive.

-6. Import the libraries.
+Fix it.
 You are now good to go!